Being able to measure and analyze the impact of technical SEO improvements against wider business metrics has never been so important.

 Unless you request otherwise, your data will be saved into the BigQuery project “deepcrawl-bi” and shared with you.

-While you will have permission to access this data, this project does not come with any querying capabilities.
-The querying capability will come from a separate Billing Project that will be provided to you (this is specific to your organization, so you should not share it).
+While you will have the permission to access this data, this project does not come with any querying capabilities.
+The querying capability will come from a separate Billing Project that you can create using the steps outlined here (this is specific to your organization, so you should not share it).
 Therefore, when using data in the deepcrawl-bi project with any tool, you must specify the separate Billing project.

 Permissions